-- The author is not engaged by this text or webinar in the rendering of tax, accounting, or similar professional services. - While the tax, and accounting issues discussed in this material have been reviewed with sources believed to be reliable, concepts discussed can be affected by changes in the law or in the interpretation of such laws since this text was printed.
-For that reason, the accuracy and completeness of this information and the opinions based thereon cannot be guaranteed. - Before taking any action, all references and citations should be checked and updated accordingly.
+- The author is not engaged by this text or webinar in the rendering of tax, accounting, or similar professional services. - While the tax and accounting issues discussed in this material have been reviewed with sources believed to be reliable, concepts discussed can be affected by changes in the law or in the interpretation of such laws since this text was printed.
+For that reason, the accuracy and completeness of this information and the opinions based thereon cannot be guaranteed. - Before taking any action, all references and citations should be checked for accuracy and completeness, and updated accordingly.

-Washington State Sales and B&O Taxes for Churches and Nonprofits
+Washington State Sales and B&O Taxes for Churches and Ministries

-September 22, 2022
+September 25, 2024